Ingvar Kärnefelt: Early life and education

 Kärnefelt was born in Gothenburg, Sweden in 1944.
+Kärnefelt grew up in western Gothenburg in the 1950s in a shipyard district and spent summers on an island off the city, where an early interest in plants took root.
+Using an old flora he identified sea-lungwort (Mertensia maritima), and coastal rocks covered by yellow Caloplaca and Xanthoria, together with Iceland moss lichens on dry meadows, sparked the fascination with Cetraria that later shaped his career.
+He attended the Djurgårdsgatan primary school from 1951 and then the Östra Real secondary school near Stampen; he matriculated in 1965 after gymnasium.
 His initial goal in his higher-level studies at University of Cologne in 1966–1967 was to become a dentist.
 He changed courses in 1968, turning instead to biology at the University of Gothenburg in 1968.
 Gunnar Degelius, his first teacher during undergraduate studies in botany in 1968, inspired him and others.
 After Degelius' retirement in 1969, Ingvar continued his studies at Lund University, where Hans Runemark held a position in systematic botany.
 In 1971 he met Ove Almborn, who became his supervisor.
+He moved to Lund for systematic botany and commenced postgraduate study in 1973.
 In 1979, he defended his thesis titled "The brown fruticose species of Cetraria".
-The thesis was later awarded a prize for the best doctoral dissertation in botany at Lund University during a 5-year period by the Royal Physiographic Society in Lund.
+The thesis was later awarded a prize for the best doctoral dissertation in botany at Lund University over a 5-year period by the Royal Physiographic Society in Lund.

 Career

-Kärnefelt became associate professor at the Department of Systematic Botany at the University of Lund, where he mentored several PhD students.
+Kärnefelt became associate professor at the Department of Systematic Botany at Lund University.
+He built a research school in lichen systematics and supervised nine doctoral students, fostering international networks with colleagues in Estonia, Ukraine and elsewhere.